pacalabre/powstash/readme.md

 Add ability to add resorts to My Resorts
 Add ability to remove resorts from my resorts

-If signed in, you see menu, if not you see sign up / login
+If signed in, you see menu, if not you see sign up / login!

 Stretch goals/add ons:
 Add in geolocation "find closest resort"